 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Is somewhat more recent (announced 1 year and 7 months after the ZS100).

-Arguments in favor of the Panasonic Lumix DMC-ZS100:
+Advantages of the Panasonic Lumix DMC-ZS100:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.